Important UPS System Design Considerations

 Power management software is essential in ensuring that your important work-in-progress is being saved properly and other connected equipment is shut down properly if the output voltage exceeds the battery runtime of the UPS.
 Software is important because without it, the UPS will run until the batteries, and battery backup, are depleted.
 Some other capabilities, associated with monitoring and managing, should be considered:

-- Appropriate logging of recent power events.
+Suitable logging of recent power events.

-- Dedicated battery monitoring with advanced service notifications.
+Dedicated battery monitoring with strong service notifications.

 The peace of mind that comes with on-site services or advanced UPS exchange agreements is preferred by a lot of IT and facility management professionals.
 To decide whether you opt for this route or the alternative, which is servicing your equipment, you should assess your technical and service capabilities.
 There is a risk when it comes to maintaining UPS and battery safety, which both need to be considered.
 A good rule to stick by is that the more complicated the equipment, the more important it is to have experts perform the maintenance.